-6.3.
+7.3.
 Equalities Implications

 The Council is actively seeking to ensure all customers can access the services they require in a manner and at a time that suits them.
-This increases equality.
+This increases equality for all residents.

-6.4.
+7.4.
 Section 17 of the Crime and Disorder Act 1998 Implications